White House Initiative on Advancing Educational Equity, Excellence, and Economic Opportunity for Hispanics: George H.W. Bush administration

 However, the new endeavor ran almost immediately into roadblocks that would delay its implementation for a year.

-Within a few days, the first Initiative director, Gilbert Roman, resigned for unknown reasons.
+Within a few days, the first Initiative director, Gilbert Román, resigned for unknown reasons.
 The forced resignation of Secretary of Education Lauro Cavazos in early December put the Initiative and Commission into semi-hibernation.
 Finally, after increasing criticism, the first group of 17 Commission members were sworn-in in September, 1991.
 The Initiative also received a full staff and new Executive Director, John Florez, formerly the deputy assistant secretary for employment at the Department of Labor.
 At Cavazos' request, Florez had been involved in the studies that led to the creation of the Initiative.

 Notable figures among the Commission included Yzaguirre, Diana Natalicio (the first female president of the University of Texas at El Paso), businessman Peter H. Coors, and golfer Nancy Lopez.

 The Commission issued its sole report on October 12, 1992, entitled A Progress Report to the Secretary of Education from the President's Advisory Commission on Educational Excellence for Hispanic Americans.